Hefero/DiabloAttributeSelector/README.md

- This programa is OBSOLETE, please refeer to https://github.com/DaLeberkasPepi/MysticManager
+ This program is OBSOLETE, please refeer to https://github.com/DaLeberkasPepi/MysticManager

  #Diablo 3 OCR Enchange made by Hefero